microsoft/TypeScript-Handbook/pages/Modules.md

 They also support replacing the `exports` object with a custom single object.
 Default exports are meant to act as a replacement for this behavior; however, the two are incompatible.
 TypeScript supports `export =` to model the traditional CommonJS and AMD workflow.
+This is useful if you're using one of these modules that you can't upgrade to standard ES2015 modules, but you shouldn't use it for new code.

 The `export =` syntax specifies a single object that is exported from the module.
 This can be a class, interface, namespace, function, or enum.